code of conduct

 There is increasing evidence that certain attributes of academic research, including graduate studies, may challenge your mental health.
 Specific factors driving this include:

-• Low pay and quality-of-life issues
+• Lower pay and quality-of-life issues

 • Uncertainty in your research, although it should be noted that, in research of all kinds, it is not just the outcomes that are uncertain, but the questions themselves!